lablup/aiotusclient/docs/api/kernels.rst

 Restarts a kernel session.
 The idle time of the kernel will be reset, but other properties such as the age and CPU credit will continue to accumulate.
+All global states such as global variables and modules imports are also reset.

 Parameters
 """"""""""